Financial Aid FAQ

 WHAT IS WORK-STUDY?
 HOW DO I KNOW IF I AM ELIGIBLE FOR WORK-STUDY?

-You may be eligible for Federal Work Study if you qualify for Federal Pell Grant.
-Jobs are available in various departments and listed on the portal page under the ‘Student’ heading.
-A student may wish to use Federal Work Study, but is not required to do so.
-If a student decides to be employed in an on campus, work study eligible job, Human Resources will ensure that the student is paid from work study funds.
-Funds earned through the work study program can be listed as ‘need based employment’ on the appropriate year’s FAFSA, which will prevent the funds from increasing the student contribution portion of the EFC.
-Students may choose to use funds for any purpose (such as living expenses, tuition expenses, etcetera).
-We encourage families to discuss expectations of how Federal Work Study funds should be used and applied by the student.
+Jobs are available in various departments and listed on the portal page under the ‘Students’ heading.
+Funds earned through the Federal Work Study program can be listed as ‘need based employment’ on the appropriate year’s FAFSA, which will prevent the funds from increasing the student contribution portion of the SAI.
+Students may choose to use funds for any purpose (such as living expenses, tuition expenses, etc.).

 CAN I WORK ON CAMPUS IF I AM INELIGIBLE FOR WORK-STUDY?